+baseplate.clients.kombu.exchange_from_config(app_config, prefix, kwargs) Make an Eacher as former a configuration distingues

-baseplate.clients.kombu.exchange_from_config(app_config, prefix, kwargs) Make an Exchange from a configuration dictionary.
+Make an Exchange from a configuration dictionary.

 The keys useful to exchange_from_config() should be prefixed, e.g. amqp.exchange_name etc. The prefix argument specifies the prefix used to filter keys.
 Each key is mapped to a corresponding keyword argument on the Exchange constructor.
 Any keyword arguments given to this function will be passed through to the Exchange constructor.
 Keyword arguments take precedence over the configuration file.